Kefauver Day | Free Admission for Nevada Residents

 The Kefauver Day celebration began as a desire to further our mission by educating the public and opening our doors to the community, ensuring accessibility and reach.
 Museum admission is free for Nevada residents and buy-one-get-one for non-residents on Kefauver Day.
 This event continues to underscore our Core Value of Commitment to Community as we endeavor to provide a world-class museum experience to residents who might not otherwise have the opportunity to visit.

 *Discount valid at The Underground speakeasy and concessions.
 Excludes souvenir spirit bottles or other retail items.
 Must be 21+ to visit The Underground.

 Are reservations required?

-When is the last admission accepted?
+What is the last admission time?

 What forms of Nevada ID are accepted?

 About the Kefauver Hearings

 One of 27 congressional hearings held nationwide across 14 cities, the Las Vegas Kefauver hearing commemorates a pivotal time in the federal fight against organized crime, as well as events that influenced the development of Las Vegas.
 Well-known Las Vegas residents who testified included Moe Sedway, manager of the Flamingo Hotel; Wilbur Clark, front man for the Desert Inn; and Clifford Jones, Nevada’s then lieutenant governor.